-How the co-op and internship process work in FBIT
+How the co-op and internship process works

-To be eligible for a co-op or internship, you must have completed your second year core courses, be in good academic standing and achieve a minimum cumulative GPA of 2.3.
+To be eligible for a co-op or internship, you must have completed your second-year core courses, be in good academic standing and achieve a minimum cumulative GPA of 2.3.
 If you do not yet meet the requirements, you can still apply!
 We review applications at the end of each semester, at which point your GPA may meet the requirement.

-- A minimum of 560 hours of progressive business and management experience
+- A minimum of 560 hours of progressive business and management experience.

-- A minimum of 16 consecutive weeks of employment
+- A minimum of 16 consecutive weeks of employment.

 Merits of landing a placement

-"I was continuously exposed to new things, it taught me a lot about myself and I discovered a new willingness to learn," says Helen.
+"I was continuously exposed to new things—it taught me a lot about myself and I discovered a new willingness to learn," says Helen.

 Helen's second placement was in her third year at BDO Canada as an Accounting and Assurance intern.
-In this placement, Helen helped with corporate and personal taxes.
-“It required a lot more work and effort but taught me time management, how to prioritize my tasks and ask questions.
+In this placement, Helen helped with corporate and personal taxes during tax season.
+"It required a lot more work and effort but taught me time management, how to prioritize my tasks and to ask questions.
 It was totally worth it," she says.

 Helen strongly recommends that students engage in a co-op or internship during their educational journey because it shows you what life can be like pursuing a career in your field.

 Experiential learning is one way we provide our students with opportunities to expand and apply their knowledge.
 It's an opportunity every student should consider when deciding on a university!